Modern Slavery and Human Trafficking Statement

 This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and sets out the steps that the Gregory Group has taken to ensure that modern slavery and human trafficking is not taking place in any part of the service we provide, or our supply chain.

 Gregory Distribution is a long established, family-owned transport company which operates across a broad range of transport types.
 Its current turnover is in the region of £170 million and it employs around 2,000 people across 30 sites and operates over 700 vehicles.
 It services a diverse range of customers across many market sectors.
-The group companies consist of Gregory Distribution (Holdings) Ltd, Gregory Distribution Ltd, ARR Craib Transport Ltd and Hayton Coulthard Transport Ltd (50:50 JV).
+The group companies consist of Gregory Distribution Ltd, ARR Craib Transport Ltd and Hayton Coulthard Transport Ltd (50:50 JV).
 This statement is made on behalf of the whole group.

 Our supply chain features various suppliers covering all aspects of the service we provide including, for example, suppliers of agency staff, vehicle components/consumables, facilities maintenance and utilities.
 Respecting human rights of those involved in our supply chain is ultimately our suppliers’ responsibility.
 However, as customers, we play an active role in supplier development and when contracting with suppliers we clearly communicate our expectations.